-As the air turns cool and crisp, enjoy Maryland’s autumn in all its splendor on these unforgettable foliage tours and Scenic Byways.
+As the air turns cool and crisp, enjoy Maryland’s beautiful sunsets and autumn in all its splendor on these unforgettable foliage tours and Scenic Byways.

-Don't miss Garrett County’s 50th Annual Autumn Glory Festival Wednesday, October 11 - Sunday, October 15, 2017.
-The five-day celebration of autumn celebrates the beauty of the fall foliage in Maryland and includes two large parades, concerts, art exhibits, antique & craft shows and so much more!
+Don't miss Garrett County’s 51st Annual Autumn Glory Festival.
+The five-day celebration of autumn celebrates the beauty of the fall foliage in Maryland and includes two large parades, concerts, art exhibits, antique and craft shows and so much more!
 Explore Western Maryland's scenic byways, quaint small towns, historical attractions, trails, lakes and more on Garrett County's annual fall foliage tour.

 Hiking, Biking and City-Sighting around the C&O Canal